 There are only two thin hands to display time, a simple setting crown, and, well, nothing more besides a slightly oversized stainless steel case.

-The only thing that betrays its true identity is the way minutes are marked on its (virtual) chapter ring.
-If you will take a moment to look closely at the part between 10 and 12 hours, you will notice that there are eleven (five at 10-11 plus six at 11-12) minute marks instead of the usual ten.
-This looks like the best way to pay homage to Thelonious Monk’s approach to playing the instrument which was so brilliantly unpredictable that even some first-class stars of jazz found it difficult to improvise over his accompaniment.
+Look closely at the part between 10 and 12 hours.
+There are eleven (five at 10-11 plus six at 11-12) minute marks instead of the usual ten.
+This feels like the best way to pay homage to Thelonious Monk’s approach to playing the instrument.
+It was so brilliantly unpredictable that even some first-class stars of jazz found it difficult to improvise over his accompaniment.

-Dial
+The Dial

-Unlike their earlier limited-edition Chet Baker (Ref.
-733 7591 4084) that featured more details than an average connoisseur would care for, with this new accessory Oris shows that it has learned the lesson well.
-Like Thelonious Monk expertly mastered the art of using silence to make music, Oris, too, understands that sometimes less is more.
-It now knows that sometimes it is better to remove an element to make the final product look more complete.
+Their earlier limited-edition Oris Chet Baker 733 7591 4084 featured more details than an average connoisseur would care for.
+This one is very different.
+Like Thelonious Monk expertly mastered the art of using silence to make music, Oris, too, understood that sometimes less is more.

-Case
+The 40mm Case

-One of these promotional images gives you a false impression that the timekeeper’s solid back features a satin finish, but it isn’t so.
 In real life, the back is as mirror-polished as the rest of the case.
-While this sort of finish looks cool when the device sits in a display stand or is gently handled with gloved hands, it would immediately attract all the oil on your skin as long as you put this beauty on your wrist.
-So, make sure that you are ready to wipe this piece with a soft rag before going to bed.
+This sort of finish looks cool when the device sits in a display box or is gently handled with gloved hands.
+In real life, it would immediately attract all the oil on your skin as soon as you put this beauty on your wrist.

-As far as the technical stuff goes, this new timepiece is animated by the same Caliber 733 automatic movement that also animated a number of their other models including not only the delicate the Chet Baker model, but also the monstrous ProDiver Kittiwake diving tool.
-Based on a Sellita SW 200 blank caliber, the movement proved many times its robustness, reliability, and relatively low cost of ownership.
+As far as the technical stuff goes, this new timepiece rocks the same automatic Caliber 733 that also animated several of their other models.
+Besides the delicate the Chet Baker model, it also powered the monstrous Oris ProDiver Kittiwake.

-Price & Availability
+The Price & Availability

 The model was revealed at